Bitcoin vs Ethereum: Key Differences Explained

 Bitcoin's Process

-3. Mining: Miners compete to solve complex mathematical puzzles to validate the transaction.
-The first miner to solve it adds the transaction to a block.
+3. Miners compete to solve a complex mathematical puzzle to validate the transaction; the first to solve it gets to add a block of transactions to the chain and receives newly created Bitcoin plus transaction fees as reward

 Ethereum's Process